What Are Private-Label Products?

-Many suppliers are willing to negotiate their prices, even with first-time orders, so it’s always best to get in touch with your frontrunners before committing to a supplier.
+Many suppliers are willing to negotiate their prices, even with first-time orders, so it’s always best to get in touch with your front-runners before committing to a supplier.

 There are countless freelancers, design studios and advertising agencies available to help you quickly develop cohesive and attractive branding for your private-label items.
 At this stage, it can be helpful to once again reference the brands you researched in step two to ensure that you are developing a look and feel for your brand that will differentiate your product from your competitors.

-Once you have your packaging in place, just provide your supplier with the files and you can begin production.
+Once you have your branding and packaging in place, provide your supplier with the files and you can begin production.
 Also, securing a trademark for your brand name as soon as possible is important.
 This is because it can take upwards of 6-9 months or even more to register a trademark, and Brand Registry through Amazon is not available to you until the trademark process is fully completed.

-Step 5: Create Your Listing
+Step 5: Create And Optimize Your Amazon Listing

 Amazon does have some constraints on what it does and does not allow within product listings, especially among certain product categories, so it may be wise to save yourself time and revisions by having a professional do the heavy lifting for you.